grzegorz914/homebridge-openwebif-tv/README.md

 ## Know issues
 * If use with Hoobs possible config incompatibilty.

-## Note
-* Versin 3.6.0 and above need to be used with Homebridge min. v1.3.x.

 ## Troubleshooting
 * If for some reason the device is not displayed in HomeKit app try this procedure:
    * Go to `./homebridge/persist`.
    * Remove `AccessoryInfo.xxx` file which contain Your device data: `{"displayName":"Sat Receiver"}`.
    * Next remove `IdentifierCashe.xxx` file with same name as `AccessoryInfo.xxx`.
-   * Restart Homebridge and try add it to the Home app again.
+   * Restart Homebridge and try add it to the HomeKit app again.

 ## Features and How To Use Them
 * Power ON/OFF short press tile in HomeKit app.
-* RC/Media control is possible after you go to the RC app.
+* RC/Media control is possible after you go to the RC app on iPhone/iPad.
-* Speaker control is possible after you go to RC app and use hardware buttons.
+* Speaker control is possible after you go to RC app on iPhone/iPad `Speaker Service`.
 * Legacy Volume and Mute control is possible throught extra `lightbulb`/`fan` (slider).
-* Channels can be changed after long press tile and select from the list.
+* Channels can be changed using Channels selector in HomeKit.app, additionally can create separate tile.
-* Siri can be used for all functions through created extra buttons.
+* Siri can be used for all functions, some times need create legacy buttons/switches/sensors.
-* Home automations and shortcuts can be used for all functions.
+* Automations can be used for all functions, some times need create legacy buttons/switches/sensors.

 <p align="left">
   <a href="https://github.com/grzegorz914/homebridge-openwebif-tv"><img src="https://raw.githubusercontent.com/grzegorz914/homebridge-openwebif-tv/master/graphics/homekit.png" width="382"></a>